BeGreenSupport/BeGreen/Privacy Policy.md

 What Data is stored

-The BeGreen application does not store your data anywhere besides your local device.
+The BeGreen application does not store your data anywhere besides your local device and our database which is monitored and maintained by google firebase and firestore.
 The data stored only includes the weight of materials you have recycled with the help of the BeGreen app.
 When using the service, we are only storing data based on an estimation of how much you have recycled.
 The reason the data is stored on your local device is to keep track of your progress and use this data to determine a user’s overall impact on the planet when recycling.
 There is no personal data involved at all since we don’t require it and when using the application, you are not asked to store or share any data.

 HOW WE USE DATA